patrickbreen/demos/btclient/README.md

-Write module and unit tests to get it to pass
-Will use async/await as described in the rust book
+Write module and unit tests to get it to pass with synchronous sockets Will use async/await as described in the rust book